iinsta/Hoc462/README.md

 ## What is Hoc462?
 Hoc462 is an app for creating 3D presentations quickly and easily.
-To create a Hoc462 presentation, first you need to create a map.
+To create a Hoc462 presentation:

+**Step 1:** Create a map.

 ![](map.png)

 You need to set color/texture and height for walls.

-Then you need to add sprites.
+**Step 2:** Add sprites.

 ![](sprite-editor.png)

-You need to set position and size for sprites.
+Then set position and size for sprites.
 Sprites can have multiple costumes.

-Finally you have to add animations and some text.
+**Step 3:** Add animations and some text.

 ```
 Slide 1